pabtomas/dotfiles/navy/doc/03_rule.md

 You can start to use a Rule object with the `rule` keyword.

-- **description**: A set of interdependant Requests and/or Commands you want to run by invoking a simple command.
+- **description**: A set of interdependant tasks you want to run by invoking a simple command.
 You can thing a Navy rule as a GNU Make target.
 - **exemple**:
 ```json
 rules: